 July 2, 1881 – Charles J. Guiteau shot and fatally wounded U.S. President James Garfield as he walked through a railroad waiting room in Washington, D.C.
 Garfield, who was shot in the back and the arm, eventually died from an infection on Sep.
 19, 1881, and Vice President Chester A. Arthur was inaugurated as the 21st President of the United States.

-July 2, 1897 – Italian scientist Guglielmo Marconi obtained a patent for radio in London.
+July 2, 1897 – Italian scientist Guglielmo Marconi obtained a patent for the radio in London.

 July 2, 1903 - Ed Delahanty, 35-year-old left fielder for the Washington Senators, died from a fall from a railroad bridge at Niagra Falls, Ontario.